 TGbf Editor: Modify the text in D1.1 150.39-51 as follows:

-The sensing transmitter shall use the same ordered set of antennas with no antenna swapping for transmission of an SI2SR, SR2SI or SR2SR NDP in all sensing measurement instances associated with that sensing measurement setup.
+The sensing transmitter shall use the same ordered set of antennas with no antenna swapping for transmission of an SI2SR, SR2SI or SR2SR NDP in all sensing measurement instances associated with that sensing measurement session to ensure the sensing receiver computes the CSI from a consistent transmit configuration.
+In the SR2SI or SR2SR variant of the TF sounding phase, the sensing transmitter shall always map the first antenna in the ordered set to the Starting Spatial Stream indicated by the SS Allocation field and maintain ordering for the remaining space-time streams regardless of the UL resource assignment(#2045,#2046).
 If any of the transmit antennas is not available, the sensing transmitter shall not transmit the SI2SR, SR2SI or SR2SR NDP for that sensing measurement instance.

 NOTE—The sensing transmitter needs to terminate the sensing measurement session if any of its transmit antennas is no longer available for sensing measurements.
 If all transmit antennas of the sensing transmitter are no longer available for sensing measurements, then the sensing measurement session is implicitly terminated(#1156).

-NOTE—The sensing transmitter continues to use the same ordered set of antennas with no antenna swapping even if it is included in the TF sounding phase with UL MU MIMO transmission with different assigned SS allocation in different instances.

 SP: